 Business And Cultural Difference

-A very short introduction to the importance of understanding and appreciating cultural differences when crafting a strategic, international public relations campaign.
+A very short introduction to the importance of understanding and appreciating cultural differences when crafting a strategic, international PR campaign.

 Perhaps the most dangerous moment is when you think you understand.
 In the West, I sometimes think, we focus too closely on words and their meaning, losing sight of the great range of non-verbal communications that also shape our patterns of contact.